Free Downloadable Pratyahara Themed Yoga Lesson Plan

 Don’t confuse pratyahara with fleeing from life’s challenges.

-Having a bubble (or turtle shell) is like being given a Super Power.
-You get to fully participate in the messiness of life with all its complexities, and have space between the world around your and your response to it.
+Having a bubble (or turtle shell) is like being given Super Power.
+You get to fully participate in the messiness of life with all its complexities and have space between the world around you and your response to it.
 Top athletes would call pratyahara being in the Zone.
-That zone is where they play their best golf, their best tennis, their best 100 meter sprint in the Olympics.
+That zone is where they play their best golf, their best tennis, and their best 100-meter sprint in the Olympics.

-You know your pratyahara Super Power is increasing in potency when you respond instead of react.
-Responding could mean taking action on an issue, or disagreeing with someone, or staying silent.
+You know your pratyahara Super Power is increasing in potency when you respond instead of reacting.
+Responding could mean taking action on an issue, disagreeing with someone, or staying silent.
 The point is that you “choose your response” (in modern parlance it’s called Emotional Intelligence).

 You know your pratyahara Super Power is increasing in potency when you become more aware of your craving to drown out life’s little (and big) dramas with overstimulation (e.g. watching too much TV, rushing around from A to B in a desperate attempt to fall into bed exhausted and unaware).

-You know your pratyahara Super Power is increasing in potency when you become aware of an energy leak (busy, cluttered, distracted mind), and can immediately plug the hole by practicing pratyahara: focusing with one pointedness on the pose (or whatever action you’re engaged in).
+You know your pratyahara Super Power is increasing in potency when you become aware of an energy leak (busy, cluttered, distracted mind), and can immediately plug the hole by practising pratyahara: focusing with one-pointedness on the pose (or whatever action you’re engaged in).